Cesar Chavez (journalist)

-Cesar Bermejo Chavez (born December 6, 1965) is a Filipino government official and former media executive who previously served as the acting secretary of the Presidential Communications Office (PCO) under President Bongbong Marcos's administration.
-He was appointed to the position on September 5, 2024.
+Cesar Bermejo Chavez (born December 6, 1965) is a Filipino government official and former media executive currently serving as the chief of staff to Manila City Mayor Isko Moreno since June 30, 2025; a position he previously held in 2021.

+Before returning as Moreno's chief of staff, Chavez served as acting Secretary of the Presidential Communications Office, appointed by President Bongbong Marcos on September 5, 2024, succeeding Atty.
+Cheloy Garafil.
+He stepped down from the role on February 28, 2025.

 Early life and education

-Chavez originates from in San Jose, Camarines Sur.
+Chavez was born in San Jose, Camarines Sur.
 He completed his Bachelor of Arts in political science from Adamson University in 1989.
 He later obtained his Master in National Security Administration from the National Defense College of the Philippines in 2000.
 In 2008, he earned his Doctor of Philosophy in Peace and Security from Bicol University.

 Media career

 While a student at Adamson University, Chavez joined DZRH in 1986 as its youngest reporter.
 He served as the assistant vice president and director for news and public affairs at Manila Broadcasting Company (MBC), one of the Philippines' largest radio networks.
 Additionally, he was the general manager of the Nation Broadcasting Corporation/DZAR, where he oversaw the station's operations and programming.